p2-inc/phasetwo-docs/blog/2026-07-06-scaling-keycloak-event-storage.md

 ## Step 3: ClickHouse Ingestion with S3Queue

-For the analytics layer we chose [ClickHouse](https://clickhouse.com/), running in-cluster via the [Altinity Operator](https://github.com/Altinity/clickhouse-operator).
+For the analytics layer we chose [ClickHouse](https://clickhouse.com/), running alongside each cluster.
 The ingestion mechanism is one of ClickHouse's best-kept secrets: the [`S3Queue` table engine](https://clickhouse.com/docs/en/engines/table-engines/integrations/s3queue), which continuously watches an S3 prefix and streams new files in as they appear:

 ```sql
 CREATE TABLE keycloak_events.s3_keycloak_event_queue (raw String)